garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_02_Using_Windows_Admin_Center_in_hybrid_scenarios.md

    >**Note**: The query might result in the syntax error message if the data has not been collected yet.
 If so, wait for a few minutes and try again or return to this task once you complete the rest of the lab.

-1. From the Log Analytics workspace blade, run the **Top 10 Virtual machines by CPU utilization** sample query.

-   >**Note**: Review the query and the results.

 ### Task 2: Review Azure Automation functionality

 1. Within the console session to the **WSLabOnboard-DC** VM, in the browser window displaying the Azure portal, navigate back to the blade displaying the Log Analytics workspace you were reviewing in the previous task.